NikitaRadzkov/education-platform/topics/testing-web-api/tasks/web-testing/readme.md

 ## Short Description

-Test a website using the knowledge that you got learned from the container.
+Test a website using the knowledge that you got learned from the topic.

 ## Estimation (h)